brandenc40/hackernews/README.md

 # HackerNews Gateway

-Easy to use gateway for the HackerNews API.
-Uses only Go standard packages and leverages goroutines for highly efficient requests.
+Easy to use gateway for the HackerNews API that leverages goroutines for highly efficient requests.